Before Getting a Balance Transfer Credit Card To Pay Down Debt Faster

 The Introductory APR

-Many balance transfer cards offer an introductory APR (Annual Percentage Rate) of 0% or a very low rate for a set period, often 12-18 months.
-But once the introductory period ends, the APR will jump to the card’s regular rate, so you must pay off the balance before then, or at least as much as you can.
+Many balance transfer cards offer an introductory APR (Annual Percentage Rate) of 0% or a very low rate for a set period, often 12–18 months.
+However, once the introductory period ends, the APR will increase to the card’s regular rate, which could be the same or higher than the interest rates on your original cards.
+Therefore, you want to pay off the balance before then, or at least as much as possible.

 The Balance Transfer Fee

-Balance transfer cards typically charge a fee per transfer, usually 3% to 5% of the amount transferred that is deducted from your available credit at the time of the transfer.
+Balance transfer cards often charge a fee per transfer, typically ranging from 3% to 5% of the amount transferred, deducted from your available credit at the time of the transfer.
 Before applying for a card, do the math to see if the transfer (and the new card) make sense.
 The balance transfer fee should not be more than the interest you’d pay if the balance remained on your existing card.

 Sign Up for Savings